Attack on the twentieth convoy

 On 19 April 1943, members of the Belgian Resistance stopped a Holocaust train and freed a number of Jews who were being transported to Auschwitz concentration camp from Mechelen transit camp in Belgium, on the twentieth convoy from the camp.
-In the aftermath of the attack, a number of others were able to jump from the train too.
+In the aftermath of the attack, a number of other captives were able to jump from the train as well.
 In all, 233 people managed to escape, of whom 118 ultimately survived.
 The remainder were either killed during the escape or were recaptured soon afterwards.
 The attack was unusual as an attempt by the resistance to free Jewish deportees and marks the only mass breakout by deportees on a Holocaust train.

 Background

 Between 70,000 and 75,000 Jews were living in Belgium in 1940.
-Few were long-term residents and many entered the country during the Interwar to flee persecution in Germany and Eastern Europe.
+Few were long-term residents and many entered the country during the interwar period to flee persecution in Germany and Eastern Europe.
 Soon after the German invasion of Belgium in May 1940, the German occupation authorities introduced a number of anti-Jewish laws.
 In 1942, the yellow badge was introduced for all Belgian Jews.
 In August 1942, as part of the Final Solution, the deportation of Belgian Jews to concentration and extermination camps in Eastern Europe in sealed railway convoys began.